dougmurray/programming-references/vim/vim-commands.md

 - CTRL d and CTRL u for page down and page up
 - :%s/old/new/gc to substitute all old words with new worlds in file, one-at-time
 - Macros: qa starts macro, do some commands then, q to stop macro.
 Finally @a to repeat macro
+- :terminal starts a terminal, switch with CTRL w w and close with CTRL w c

 ## Lessons: